MuhammadA-C/wgu-c195-v2/README.md

 This project was created as a class assignment for WGU, C195.
 This CRUD application was meant to be created for a hypothetical company that needs to be able to have customers schedule appointments.

+**Project Prompt:** You work at a software company that has been contracted to develop a GUI desktop scheduling application.
+The contract is with a global consulting organization that conducts business in multiple languages and main offices across the world.

+The consulting organization provided a MySQL database that the application must pull data from.
+The database cannot be modified.

 *Note: This project prompt isn't based on a specific real company, but a realistic scenario*

 **Note**